Solenoid Valves & Power Supply Voltage

 Considerations for solenoid coil design parameters

-The nominal or operating voltage, which is the voltage required to actuate (shift) the valve, is usually printed on the solenoid valve body or coil.
+The nominal voltage is the voltage needed for the valve to operate.
+This value is usually written on the valve body or coil.

 Under voltage